 The measuring receiver should have inherent stability with respect to gain, frequency, bandwidth and attenuation.
-Particular attention is drawn to the use of crystal-controlled oscillators to limit drifting effects on the overall accuracy of field-strength measurements.
+Particular attention is drawn to the reference frequency to limit drifting effects on the overall accuracy of field-strength measurements.
 Local oscillators should have a low phase noise to avoid masking of weak signals.